glmck13/KidStuff/pygames/README.md

 # Pygames-for-Kids
-Collection of learning games for the grandkids
+Collection of apps & games for the grandkids